 Mike Nelson, Destroyer of Worlds: The long quarrel between the Sins and Virtues had been interrupting the Balance Between Good and Evil, threatening the stability of their world.
 Destiny tried to stop them with a Genghis Gambit, uniting them against a common threat by guiding the Tarot to their world.
 Not only does this not stop the Sins and Virtues from fighting with one another, the very presence of the Tarot is what completely destabilizes their world.
 Destiny's plans backfire so horribly that they end bringing about The End of the World as We Know It, exactly what she was trying to prevent.

 Never My Fault: She places all the blame for the world's impending demise at Lust and Chastity's feet, without taking into account that as bad as they were, they never would have managed to accomplish anywhere near as much destruction without her manipulations, or the fact that it was she who brought the Tarot to their world in the first place.
+She is eventually convinced by Balance and Chastity to give a begrudging token of remorse by letting Jin go free.

 Self-Fulfilling Prophecy: She believed that the fighting between the Sins and Virtues would destroy their world.
 So she tried to unite them against a common enemy, the Tarot.
 But the Tarot's very presence is what brings about the end of the world.